Safe-DS/DSL/docs/Stdlib/python/Tutorials/titanic.md

 prediction = model.predict(testing_set)
 ```
 !!! note
-    The return value of model.predict() is a Table containing the given feature vectors and the predicted target vector.
-The name of our target feature in the prediction table is derived from the name of the target feature in the `SupervisedDataset`.
+    The return value of [`model.predict()`][safeds.ml.classification.RandomForest.predict] is a Table containing the given feature vectors and the predicted target vector.
+The name of our target feature in the prediction table is derived from the name of the target feature in the [`SupervisedDataset`][safeds.data.tabular.SupervisedDataset].
 You can also provide a different name.

 ```python
 prediction = model.predict(testing_set, target_name="Something_Else")